3173 AV Williams

 value social issues such as environmental sustainability, computer accessibility, and personalized

 health and wellness.
 This work often involves the entire spectrum of information flow: from sensing

 physical events, to intelligently interpreting/classifying this data, to building visualizations that

-My research interests can broadly be broken down into four areas:
+My research interests can broadly be broken down into four social application areas: health, environmental

 There is often a profound disconnect between our everyday behaviors and the effects those behaviors